mir-dataset-loaders/mirdata/CONTRIBUTING.md

         return repr_string.format(
             self.track_id, self.audio_path, self.some_metadata)

-    # `annotation` will behave like an attribute, but it will only be loaded
+    # -- `annotation` will behave like an attribute, but it will only be loaded
-    # and saved when someone accesses it.
+    # -- and saved when someone accesses it.
 Useful when loading slightly
-    # bigger files or for bigger datasets.
+    # -- bigger files or for bigger datasets.
 By default, we make any time
-    # series data loaded from a file a cached property
+    # -- series data loaded from a file a cached property
     @utils.cached_property
     def annotation(self):
         return _load_annotation(os.path.join(
             self._data_home, self._track_paths['annotation'][0]))

-    # `audio` will behave like an attribute, but it will only be loaded
+    # -- `audio` will behave like an attribute, but it will only be loaded
-    # when someone accesses it and it won't be stored.
+    # -- when someone accesses it and it won't be stored.
 By default, we make
-    # any memory heavy information (like audio) properties
+    # -- any memory heavy information (like audio) properties
     @property
     def audio(self):
-        """Load Example audio
+        """Load audio.

         Returns:
             audio (np.array): audio. size of `(N, )` sr (int): sampling rate of the audio file
         """
+        # -- By default we load to mono
+        # -- change this if it doesn't make sense for your dataset.
         audio, sr = librosa.load(self.audio_path, sr=None, mono=True)
         return audio, sr

-def download(data_home=None):
+def download(data_home=None, force_overwrite=False):
-    """Download Example Dataset.
-However, Example dataset is not available for download anymore.
-This function prints a helper message to organize pre-downloaded Example dataset.
+    """Download the dataset.

     Args:
         data_home (str): Local path where the dataset is stored.
-            If `None`, looks for the data in the default directory, `~/mir_datasets`
+            If `None`, looks for the data in the default directory, `~/mir_datasets` force_overwrite (bool): If True, existing files are overwritten by the downloaded files.
     """
     if data_home is None:
         data_home = utils.get_default_dataset_path(DATASET_DIR)

-    print(
-        """
-        Unfortunately the Example dataset is not available for download.
-        If you have the Example dataset, place the contents into a folder called {dataset_dir} with the following structure:
-            > {dataset_dir}/
-                > Lyrics/
-                > PitchLabel/
-                > Wavfile/
-        and copy the {dataset_dir} folder to {data_home}
-    """.format(
-            dataset_dir=DATASET_DIR, data_home=data_home
+    download_utils.downloader(
+        # -- everything will be downloaded & uncompressed inside `data_home`
+        data_home,
+        force_overwrite=force_overwrite,
+        # -- download any freely accessible zip files by adding them to this list
+        # -- this function also unzips them
+        zip_downloads=[REMOTE_ZIP],
+        # -- download any freely accessible tar files by adding them to this list
+        # -- this function also untarrs them
+        tar_downloads=[...],
+        # -- download any freely accessible uncompressed files by adding them to this list
+        files_downloads=[...],
+        # -- if you need to give the user any instructions, such as how to download
+        # -- a dataset which is not freely availalbe, put them here
+        print_message=""
     )

-    )
+    # -- if the files need to be organized in a particular way, you can call
+    # -- download_utils.downloader multiple times and change `data_home` to be
+    # -- e.g. a subfolder of data_home.

+# -- keep this function exactly as it is
 def validate(data_home=None, silence=False):
     """Validate if the stored dataset is a valid version
     Args: